wp-plugins/contus-video-gallery/readme.txt

 * Offers complete control over number of columns and rows of thumb images
 * Facility to customize the color of player from backend
 * Facility to display Captions in player by adding upto 2 SRT files from backend
-* Option to store media files in Amazon s3 bucket
+* Option to store media files in Amazon S3 bucket
 * Facility to set the native language for tool tips of player buttons
 * Admin can limit the number of related videos to be displayed inside the player
 * Admin can enable/disable RSS feed icon along with Social Icons in video detail page
 * Option to enable/disable Video title in video home page
 * Option to restrict upload methods for users
-* Packed with seven different video widgets such as Featured, Recent etc… (Refer document for more info)
+* Packed with seven different video widgets such as Featured, Recent etc.,(Refer document for more info)
 * SEO friendly video URL
 * Supports HTML5 to play videos in iOS devices
 * Enthralls with responsive designing to help your visitors view your website on mobile